afsalthaj/fp-generator/docs/datagen_why.md

 ## No more unit return type

 It was unfortunate, that we bumped into [return type of _Unit_](#returningunit) after processing the generated data.
-We don't want to process data.
-As functional programmers, we should describe the generation **and processing** of data.
-We will then later run it at the end of the World!
+We don't want the `processing` to run straight away.
+Instead, as functional programmers, we should be able to describe the generation **and processing** of data, and run it only at the end of the world.

 With fs2, we easily get `Stream[F, A] => Stream[F, Unit]`, which we can later `compile.drain.unsfeRunSync`!